mrtztg/songsara-downloder/README.md

 * scrap and get links of songs in each page
 * create a local folder for each page
 * download each song to that if not exists

+### Is this script Legal?
+Absolutely yes.
+Because SongSara lets you download songs one by one.